book-a-desk/book-a-desk-functions/LambdaFunctions/Readme.md

-# Empty AWS Serverless Application Project
+# Giraffe Serverless Application

-This starter project consists of:
+This project shows how to run a [Giraffe](https://github.com/giraffe-fsharp/Giraffe) project as an AWS Lambda exposed through Amazon API Gateway.
+The NuGet package [Amazon.Lambda.AspNetCoreServer](https://www.nuget.org/packages/Amazon.Lambda.AspNetCoreServer) contains a Lambda function that is used to translate requests from API Gateway into the ASP.NET Core framework and then the responses from ASP.NET Core back to API Gateway.

+### Project Files ###

 * serverless.template - an AWS CloudFormation Serverless Application Model template file for declaring your Serverless functions and other AWS resources
-* Function.fs - Code file containing the F# function mapped to the single function declared in the template file
 * aws-lambda-tools-defaults.json - default argument settings for use with Visual Studio and command line deployment tools for AWS
+* Setup.fs - Code file that contains the bootstrap for configuring ASP.NET Core and Giraffe.
+It contains a main function for local development and the LambdaEntryPoint type for executing from Lambda.
+The LambdaEntryPoint type inherits from **Amazon.Lambda.AspNetCoreServer.APIGatewayProxyFunction** which contains the logic of converting requests and response back and forth between API Gateway and ASP.NET Core.
+* AppHandlers.fs - Code file that defines the HTTP handler functions and routing function.
+* web.config - used for local development.

 You may also have a test project depending on the options selected.

-The generated project contains a Serverless template declaration for a single AWS Lambda function that will be exposed through Amazon API Gateway as a HTTP *Get* operation.
-Edit the template to customize the function or add more functions and other resources needed by your application, and edit the function code in Function.cs.
-You can then deploy your Serverless application.

 ## Here are some steps to follow from Visual Studio: